If you’re a member of AUSfund, we will try to combine your super for you. Here's how it works.

 Cross Fund Matching only combines AUSfund super with participating fund accounts.
 It does not combine accounts between the other funds.

-The following funds are participating in the 2017 Cross Fund Match exercise.
 This list may change for future exercises.

 As the choice of receiving account is based on a mathematical calculation, we may transfer your AUSfund balance to an account other than your preferred super account.
 However, you can transfer your super to a fund of your choosing before Cross Fund Matching occurs.